Crew Frequently Asked Questions

 Q: What Makes an Outstanding Crew Member?

-Q: What Should I pack when I crew at an event?
+Q: What Should I bring when I crew at an event?
+What should I wear?

 Q: I turned in a crew application, but I haven’t heard from anyone: am I on crew?

 Your application is simply that, an application.
 It is not a confirmation to crew any event.
 You will be notified of your status approximately 2 weeks after you apply.